zyrahb/mind-hive-react-graphql/README.md

-# Brain-map/Mind-Hive
+# MindHive

+Inspo: I'm a visual learner and like to see how things are related.
+Couldn't find a mind mapping tool I liked so made one instead.

-Mind mapping tool using AWS Amplify, React, Graphql(DynamoDB/AppSync)
+Tech stack: AWS Amplify, React, Graphql(DynamoDB/AppSync)

 https://d1v0z5tmm8db3h.cloudfront.net

-Screenshot

 ## TODO
 - Focus Update in place